Close Menu

 This sign is surrounded by the woods along the Elizabeth Fries Ellet trail.

-Seven signs (including the one pictured) in the Richard T. Anderson Conservation Area provides insight on the area's history and habitat.
+Seven signs, including this one, in the Richard T. Anderson Conservation Area provide insight into the area’s history and habitat.
 Photo by Stuart Sudak

 For 14 years, the Elizabeth Fries Ellet Interpretive Trail (EFEIT) has served as an outdoor science and history lab.